Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Does roofline lighting on the back of the house really light up the backyard enough?

 Yes, and better than most people expect.
-TruLight's 6-LED-per-node design produces 2-3x the brightness of standard permanent lighting systems.
+TruLight's 6-LED-per-node design gives the backyard more usable light than a standard RGB-only setup.
 Along the back eaves, this creates a wide, even wash of light across patios, decks, and pool areas.
 For most homeowners, roofline lighting alone provides all the ambient light they need for entertaining, cooking out, and keeping an eye on the kids.
 You're not trying to illuminate a football field.
 You're creating a comfortable, well-lit outdoor space, and the roofline position does that beautifully.

 Can I set different colors or brightness levels for the front and back of my house?

 Absolutely.
 TruLight's system supports independent zone control through the app.
 You can run warm white on the front for curb appeal while the back patio is set to a softer, dimmer tone for a dinner party.
 You can save custom scenes and switch between them with a single tap.
-Front stays professional, back stays personal.
+Keep the front warm and simple.
+Use the back for dinner, games, or holidays.

 How does the motion sensor feature work in the backyard?